dfgordon/Realm/README.md

 2. Rediscover workings of machine code.
 3. Fill out the story elements, and produce a manual.
 4. Write wiki pages discussing details.
+5. Gameplay enhancements or add-ons (v1.3.0 and later)

 Boundaries
 ----------